International Cultural Relations Council

 It aims to contribute to a better understanding of different approaches to international cultural relations and the different cultural values underlying and shaping thought and action in the pluralist international relations arena.

-= act as a central, virtual knowledge-hub for current multidisciplinary thought and research on the role of culture in international relations, peace and security, highlighting, in particular, the cultural narrative underlying countries' IR strategies and actions
+= act as a central, virtual knowledge-hub for current multidisciplinary thought and research on the role of culture in international relations and the cultural narrative underlying countries' IR strategies and actions

 Recent additions from our contributing experts